Hospitaller Templar heritage

 What remains of our heritage?

 Not all commanderies have survived the ravages of time.
-Despite everything, a wide variety of traces remain in the countryside, telling the story of their history.
-Thanks to the efforts of communities, enthusiasts and with the support of tourist offices along the Vézère, you can now rediscover the richness of this heritage through the places where these mythical people lived.
+Despite this, a wide variety of traces remain in the countryside, telling the story of their history.
+Thanks to the efforts of local authorities, enthusiasts and the support of tourist offices along the Vézère, you can now rediscover the richness of this heritage through the places where these mythical

-We are offering 2 dates to visit the Commanderie de Mons in Varetz (occupied by the Knights Templar from the 12th to the early 14th centuries, then by the Knights Hospitallers of the Order of Malta until the Revolution):
+Ten special tours are planned for the summer period, always at 11am.
+You can discover the Commanderie de Mons in Varetz (occupied by the Knights Templar from the 12th to the early 14th centuries, then by the Knights Hospitallers of the Order of Malta until the Revolution):

 Ω A dedicated podcast!